Quility: Design System

 Solution: I rebuilt our design system from scratch to build one that has an accessible-first foundation, to ensure that every component was inclusive, consistent, and easily scaled.
 I baked accessibility and interactivity into the components as a priority, not as an afterthought.

-• Redefined color tokens and type scales to meet WCAG 2.1 AAA standards across the board, applying them to all components.
+• Redefined color tokens, type scales, and tap surfaces to meet WCAG 2.1 AAA standards, applying them to all components to reduce user frustration.

 • Consolidated several versions of a single component into one master component with flexible variants.

-Interactive component showcase below: Explore the flexible variants and property logic used throughout the library.
+Interactive component showcase below: Explore some flexible variants and property logic used throughout the library.

 Buttons